 50,000 PHP x 20% tax = 10,000 PHP in creditable withholding tax

 |Creditable Withholding Tax||10,000|

-The debit to bank increases the balance by the net interest received from the bank.
+The debit to the bank increases the balance by the net interest received from the bank.
 The debit to the creditable withholding tax current asset account increases the prepaid tax ABC has created through the bank withholding that portion of the interest in tax and passing it onto the Bureau of Internal Revenue.
-And finally the credit to interest income increases the balance for the year.
+And finally, the credit to interest income increases the balance for the year.

-When ABC determines its tax liability and depending on whether certain taxes are ring fenced in the Philippines, the creditable withholding tax asset account would be credited against the respective tax liability account(s).
+When ABC determines its tax liability and depending on whether certain taxes are ring-fenced in the Philippines, the creditable withholding tax asset account would be credited against the respective tax liability account(s).